Home

 Insurance

-Premiums Typically fixed Flexible Typically fixed
+Typically fixed

-Investment options No No No
+Investment options

-May help build equity No Yes Yes
+May help build equity

 How is Life Insurance Cost Determined?

 Insurers consider risk, so they use rate classes which are based on the risk of insuring someone to help determine the cost of premiums.
 These risk categories don’t affect the length or amount of coverage, though.
 These factors include health, medical and lifestyle factors.
 The higher your risk, the higher your payments.
-But the experienced and qualified agents at Wilson Insurance can help you find the best rates on life insurance for your needs.
+But the experienced and qualified agents at Wilson Insurance Services can help you find the best rates on life insurance for your needs.

 How Do You Determine the Life Insurance Coverage You Need?